 Part gentrified, part solidly working-class, this East End district forms the north-western gateway to the Isle of Dogs

 Limehouse takes its name from the limekilns that operated from the mid-14th century, converting Kentish chalk into quicklime for the capital’s building industry.

 From the late 16th century ships were built at Limehouse and traders supplied provisions for voyages.

 Wealthy merchants erected fine houses on Narrow Street, especially in the early 18th century.
 In 1730 Nicholas Hawksmoor built St Anne’s church just south of Commercial Road.
 Regarded as one of the architect’s finest works, it has the highest church clock in London.
-Its location is marked with a pin on the map below.

 In the 1740s a short-lived pottery produced England’s first soft-paste porcelain, which was known as Limehouse ware.